Subscribe

 While you might find existing solutions inadequate, potential customers might consider them “good enough,” and therefore unwilling to risk switching to a new product made by a new company, that certainly lacks features, doesn’t lack bugs, and might not be around in two years.

-There are a hundred times more legitimate problems in the world than there are markets to solve those problems.
+There are a hundred times more legitimate problems in the world than there are markets to buy solutions to those problems.
 So when you erroneously think that “where there’s a problem, there’s a company,” you will almost always be disappointed.

 7. I have what it takes.